 The PSOC Executive provides you with: representation, welfare, advocacy on research and educational issues, social events and networking opportunities.

-- Otago University Students' Association OUSA provides members with representation, welfare, advocacy, and media.
-OUCA is completely independent from the rest of the University.
+- Otago University Students' Association (OUSA) provides members with representation, welfare, advocacy, and media.
+OUSA is completely independent from the rest of the University.

 - Pacific Island Student Support Services (Dunedin campus)